lindajensen/fem-blog-preview-card/README.md

 ### What I learned

 I learned about box-shadow, which was new to me.
 I mean I've seen it on webpages, but I've never tried it myself.
-SO that was really cool
+So that was really cool.

 I also learned about how to use an image as a pointer.
 I'm not sure that was how the challenge was suppose to be solved but it worked.